Inklingo

 normas

-Use 'normas' for official guidelines or standards of behavior, often in a professional or institutional setting, that promote order or safety.
+Use 'normas' for official guidelines or standards of behavior within a specific organization or context, like a workplace.

 A small cartoon figure meticulously walking along a straight, brightly colored line painted on the ground, representing adherence to official rules.